Tyncture/remutil/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/2fe921ff-bbac-48f1-8c61-38462f837370/deploy-status)](https://remutil.tyncture.dev)

-A  based utility for converting between rem and pixels.
+A web based utility for converting between rem and pixels.
 No ads, no distractions, and free software in all senses.

 ## License